annemarievdmarel/annemarievdmarel.github.io/am-academic-website/mySite/content/about.md

 I am originally from The Netherlands, traveled to Canada to pursue my PhD, finished a postdoc in the US and I'm currently in Chile for a postdoctoral fellowship.
 I'm curious where my academic career will take me next!

-In my spare time, I like to climb, hike, canoe, or do any other outdoor adventure with my husband.

 ![about](static/images/P1190868.JPG)

 ### About me